WEDNESDAY, SEPTEMBER 2, 2015

 Federation, and here's how....."

 Unfortunately, evidence is that most humans are incapable of accepting limits, much less embracing them, at least not before hitting the wall of biophysical limits.
 They are programmed, along with all other lifeforms, to embrace growth.
-That doing so may have a bad outcome, including species extinction, is irrelevant.
+That doing so may have a bad outcome, including species extinction, is ignorable for a time.
 Humans as social animals collectively have brains predisposed to think in terms of rights and obligations—what one is permitted, obligated, or forbidden to do, which leads to a violation-detection strategy: people look for cheaters or rule-breakers and support the default norms.
 Such deontic thinking focuses on norms in terms of for or against which are neither "true" nor "false" in terms of how science parses the words.
 Normal humans are thus "political animals."

 When reasoning about the true/false status of claims about the world, normal people spontaneously adopt a confirmation-seeking strategy.
 Beliefs as conclusions come first and are selected on the basis of what feels good.
 The guiding dictum is, "If it feels good, believe it."
 Only confirming evidence is cited and reason is used to support the conclusion.
 Those with extremely high IQs, though delusional or perhaps because delusional, are especially adept and valued.
 Normal humans are thus "true believers."